 - Cultural performances from the Cook Islands, Philippines, China and more

-- Carnival rides including a giant slide, mini ferris wheel, dodgem cars and more
+- Carnival rides including a giant slide, mini ferris wheel and more

 - Dora the Explorer meet and greet, Dinosaur Zoo and Jungle mazes at Auburn Central Adventureland